jwworth/jakeworth/content/blog/my-development-roadmap.md

 ### Introduction

+Everything I know about software, I learned working at [Hashrocket][hr].
+This process is very similar to what I've done dozens of times with my team there.
+The main difference is that I've added a few steps we don't typically do, like a competitive analysis, because our clients have usually done that themselves prior to our engagement.
+I've also tried to teach myself enough project management and design skills to wear those hats when what I can do is good enough.

-My process takes heavy inspiration from the following outstanding resources:
+The flow here also takes heavy inspiration from the following outstanding
+resources:

 - https://www.fullstacklabs.co/playbook
 - https://thoughtbot.com/playbook